Exploring the MYH9 gene in human

-(a) Find the human MYH9 (myosin, heavy chain 9, non-muscle) gene, and go to the Gene tab.
+- In Ensembl, find the human MYH9 (myosin, heavy chain 9, non-muscle) gene and open the Gene tab.

 - On which chromosome and which strand of the genome is this gene located?